 The shady areas of your lawn will naturally need less water than those in constant sunlight.
 Keep this in mind if you're noticing sun-specific patchiness in the color and consistency of your blades.

-Lawn care changes with the season whether you're up in Massachusetts or down in Texas.
+Lawn care should change with the season, whether you're up in Massachusetts or down in Texas.
 For example, winter dormancy requires less watering than the summer growing season.
 Increase watering your lawn in times without rain—but keep an eye on municipal or water management district restrictions in your area.

 Have you noticed that the grass is always greener at the bottom of the hill?
 Slope can play a large role in how much water ends up in each area.
 Water your hilly lawn in phases and pay attention to how much slides down the hill before rehydrating that area.